rungalileo/agent-leaderboard/README.md

 The Agent Leaderboard evaluates language models' ability to effectively utilize tools in complex scenarios.
 With major tech CEOs predicting 2025 as a pivotal year for AI agents, we built this leaderboard to answer: **"How do AI agents perform in real-world business scenarios?"**

 Get latest update of the [leaderboard](https://huggingface.co/spaces/galileo-ai/agent-leaderboard) on Hugging Face Spaces.
-For further info, checkout the [blog post](https://galileo.ai/blog/agent-leaderboard) for a detailed overview of our evaluation methodology.
+For more info, checkout the [blog post](https://galileo.ai/blog/agent-leaderboard) for a detailed overview of our evaluation methodology.

 <p align="center">
   <img src="images/overview.png" />